 - Take advantage of apps

-Save up to $1000 on tools to keep your virtual doors open.
-Offer stands until November 30.
+Save up to $1,000 on essential tools for your retail business.
+Offer stands until December 3.

 Set up email marketing campaigns